bids-standard/stats-models/specification/json_101.md

 { "ThisIsTrue": true, "ThisIsTrue": false }
 ```

-It is also common to indent JSON files to help human readibility.
+It is common to indent JSON files to help human readibility.

 ```json
 {